mousymous/Shogun-duel/README.md

   3. ✅ Add loggers and comments to the class.<br>

 - **Added**
-  1. You can now a custom color for the rect<br>
+  1. You can now have a custom color for the rect<br>
   2. it now has a function getter that returns the rect variable as a reference<br>
 ---<br>

 ## Things to Add<br>

 - **Entity Class**:<br>
-  After fixing `Rect` and making changes to `Texture`, combine the two to create a `Entity`.<br>
+  After fixing `Rect Class` and making changes to `Spritesheet Class`, combine the two to create an `Entity Class`.<br>
-  - The `Entity` should represent the samurai with proper textures and animations based on movement direction and other entities.<br>
+  - The `Entity` object should represent the samurai with proper textures and animations based on movement direction and other entities.<br>

 - **Notes**:<br>
   - Rect class and Spritesheet Class can now work together externally<br>